Thermodynamic formalism for correspondences: Introduction

 Note that 0 is not a simple center, so Theorem~\ref{theo_hyperboliccorrespondence} does not work when $c$ is close to 0.
 For $c$ in a neighborhood of 0, we have the following result.

-\begin{thmx} There is an open neighborhood $U_{q/p}$ of $0$ with the property that for every $c\in U_{q/p}$, the statements (i), (ii), (iii), (a), and (b) in Theorem~\ref{phwfq9} hold for the correspondence $\boldsymbol{f}_c |_J$ on the compact space $J (\boldsymbol{f}_c)$ equipped with the Euclidian metric on $\C$. \end{thmx}
+\begin{thmx} There is an open neighborhood $U_{q/p}$ of $0$ with the property that for every $c\in U_{q/p}$, statements (1)--(3) in Theorem~\ref{phwfq9} hold for the correspondence $\boldsymbol{f}_c |_J$ on the compact space $J (\boldsymbol{f}_c)$ equipped with the Euclidian metric on $\C$. \end{thmx}